Published: May 2023

 ‘Tenure blind’ development

 3.5.7 Closely aligned to the issue of mixed tenure is the term ‘tenure blind.’
-This essentially means that there should be no architectural distinction between tenures (particularly in the external specifications and finishes) and any external design differences should be minimal.
-The affordable housing element of the scheme shall be designed to be indistinguishable from market housing.
+This essentially means that there should be no visual distinction between tenures (particularly in the external specifications and finishes) and any external design differences should be minimal, including any variations in the broad dimensions and appearance of private open space across tenures, particularly from street frontages.
+The affordable housing element of the scheme shall therefore be designed to be indistinguishable from market housing.

 3.5.8 Dependent on the type of affordable housing products being delivered and the delivery method, tenure blind design may be easier or more difficult to achieve successfully.
-For example, where a RHA is transferred land to construct affordable homes separately to private homes being delivered, achieving tenure blind design may be challenging.
-In the case of Outline applications, this could be mitigated by agreeing a collective design code detailing external specifications and finishes to be applied.
-In such instances, a design code should be submitted as part of any such outline planning application.
+For example, as intermediate housing is generally demand driven, the exact location of such units within private development may not always be specified at planning stage, as long as the overall proportion can be secured through a s76 Agreement (see Section 5.3).
+However, where a RHA is transferred land to construct affordable homes separately to private homes being delivered, achieving tenure blind design may be more challenging.
+In the case of Outline planning applications, this could be mitigated by agreeing a collective design code detailing external specifications and finishes to be applied, which should be submitted as part of any such application.

 3.5.9 In cases where an applicant proposes a phased approach to delivering development, the proposed approach should be submitted through a Phasing Plan as part of the planning application.
 As noted in Section 3.2, where the Council considers that an applicant has deliberately divided a site into groups of 4 or less units to avoid the requirements of Policy HOU5, planning permission may not be granted.